 - Did you explain the reason for your request?

-- Did you give clear and objective choices with corresponding consequences?
+- Did you give clear choices with corresponding consequences?

-- Did you empathize and help motivate the person to make a positive choice?
+- Did you help motivate the person to make a positive choice?

-- Did you give the individual time to consider their choices and behavior?
+- Did you give ample time for the individual to consider their choices and behavior?

 - Did you follow through with the stated consequence?